Changes in version 1.7.0 released on 23 Mar 2026

 Comprehensive Matrix Support:

-pedmatrix()now fully supports 6 types of genetic relationship matrices: Additive (A, Ainv), Dominance (D, Dinv), and Additive-by-Additive Epistatic (AA, AAinv). -
+pedmat()(formerlypedmatrix) now fully supports 6 types of genetic relationship matrices: Additive (A, Ainv), Dominance (D, Dinv), and Additive-by-Additive Epistatic (AA, AAinv). -

 Relationship Matrix Visualization (

 vismat): Addedvismat()function for visualizing relationship matrices (A, D, AA, etc.) with heatmaps and histograms.
-It supportspedmatrixobjects,tidypedobjects (auto-calculates A matrix), and standard matrices.
+It supportspedmatobjects,tidypedobjects (auto-calculates A matrix), and standard matrices.
 Heatmaps can be annotated with family groups when a pedigree is provided.

 CRAN Submission & Internal Improvements